 As you age and develop more medical problems, the number of doctors you see may also increase.
-This may lead to medications from different doctors may not be not aware of all the ones you are taking.
+This may lead to medications from different doctors who may not be not aware of all the ones you are taking.

 The American Geriatric Society has identified drugs that may be inappropriate for persons aged 65 years and older.
-For these drugs, the risk of harm when used in older adults potentially outweighs their benefits.
+For these drugs, the risk of harm when used in older adults potentially outweighs the benefits.

-According to the AGS, these are the top ten medications or types of medication that older adults should avoid or use with caution.
+According to the AGS, these are the top 10 medications or types of medication that older adults should avoid or use with caution.
 There may be other medications that can be harmful to you.
 Talk to your doctor.